davulurirevanth/About-Me/README.md

 ## Recommended Tools

-- notepad++ -
+- [notepad++](https://notepad-plus-plus.org/download/) - Notepad is used to write,edit and save text files.
-- tortoise Git -
+- [tortoise Git](https://tortoisegit.org/download/) - TortoiseGit is used to send push and pull requests to the remote master.
-- Github -
+- [Github](https://desktop.github.com/) - Github is a cloud and used host webpages.

 ## Recommended Resources